ThinkEQ/assembly-solutions-ltd/src/pages/news/second-generation-take-over-asl.md

         Since creating the cable assembly business 25 years ago, Graham is proud to keep ASL in the family.

-        **"It has been a privilege to watch my children join the business one by one, over the past 25 years and I couldn’t be more proud.
+        **"It has been a special privilege to watch my children join the business one by one, over the past 25 years and I couldn’t be more proud.
 Their work ethic and dedication to growing the business made it a very easy decision in passing the company down to them and I’m looking forward to seeing them take ASL even further".**

         Gareth, Managing Director, reflects on great memories;

         “This is an incredibly special milestone for the family.
 Myself, Sophie and Oliver are extremely grateful for this platform that dad put so much hard work into creating.
-I worked alongside my dad for 17 years and have made so many great memories with him.
-My fondest memory with him was when we went to Hong Kong together for my first business trip and I was 22.
-We had 1 week there visiting exhibitions and meeting suppliers.
-It was a great trip and opened my eyes to doing a lot more international business, which since then we have developed strong partnerships in China and Eastern Europe.
-Our plan for the next 5 years is to double the turnover to £10million and we'll do this by investing in more machinery and venturing into new markets.
-Whilst we appreciate such growth will come with challenges, we know with focus and hard work it’s achievable”.
+I've worked alongside my dad for 17 years and made so many great memories with him.
+My fondest memory is when he took me to Hong Kong for a week visiting exhibitions and suppliers.
+It was a great trip and really opened my eyes to the opportunities in international business, which since we have developed partnerships in China and Eastern Europe.
+I'm excited for this new chapter where we plan to double turnover to £10million".

         Sophie, Marketing Executive, hopes to make father proud;

-        “This is by far the biggest highlight and achievement in our lives to date.
-I am so happy and feel extremely humbled to be taking over the business with Gareth and Oliver and can't wait to continue this incredible journey with them.
-It’s quite an emotional milestone when you look back and see how far we have all come.
-We started off as kids helping dad out in the school holidays, and here we are 20 years later taking over a £5million business!
-I will definitely miss dad not being around the factory every day, but I'm glad he's now enjoying retirement.
-He has taught me so much over the years from mastering marketing techniques to understanding the overall operations of running a business.
-I hope we make him proud”.
+        “This is by far our biggest achievement and it feels such a privilege to take on the role of ownership.
+It is quite an emotional milestone when you look back and see how far we have all come.
+We started off as kids helping dad out in the school holidays learning all about cables and wires, and here we are 20 years later taking over a £5million business!
+My dad has taught me so much over the years from mastering marketing techniques to understanding the overall operations of running a business.
+We plan to make him the proudest father alive”.

         Oliver, Purchasing Manager, looks forward to next chapter in the business;